uncharted-causemos/quickstart/README.md

 ### Running infrastructure stack
 A docker-compose file is provided here with all the necessary infrastructure for Causemos backend.
-Note this is quite a heavy stacked and may not perform well on a single computer/laptop.
+Note this is quite a heavy stack and may not perform well on a single computer/laptop.

 After cloning this repository
 ```